matman188/ESP-AutoShutdown/README.md

 ###  UPDATE CONFIG FILE:

-Once you have your Area ID and Token, you must configure the "esp_auto_shutdown.config" file.
+Once you have your Area ID and Token, you must configure the "config.config" file.

 Below is an example of how it may look: